You Know What You Are Getting Into Bed With

 and call it legacy.

-Even if she is ash too.
+Even if it is ash too.

 Especially then.